 Bake the Cupcakes in the Center of the Oven

 In order to evenly cook cupcakes, bake only one pan at a time and place the rack in the center of the oven.
-Doing this allows proper air circulation so that the heat can reach the pan evenly.
+Doing this allows proper air circulation so that the pan can heat evenly.

 Use Room Temperature Ingredients